 In Treatment for Leukemia, Glimpses of the Future

-, one of the world’s leading centers for work on the human genome, were devastated.
+Genetics researchers at, one of the world’s leading centers for work on the human genome, were devastated.
 Dr. Lukas Wartman, a young, talented and beloved colleague, had the very he had devoted his career to studying.
 He was deteriorating fast.
 No known treatment could save him.
 And no one, to their knowledge, had ever investigated the complete genetic makeup of a cancer like his.

 So one day last July, Dr. Timothy Ley, associate director of the university’s genome institute, summoned his team.
 Why not throw everything we have at seeing if we can find a rogue gene spurring Dr. Wartman’s cancer, adult acute lymphoblastic leukemia, he asked?
 “It’s now or never,” he recalled telling them.
 “We will only get one shot.”